Raleigh NC Visitors Guide

 (919) 839-6262 | 2110 Blue Ridge Road

 One of the first major museums to have its own collection, the North Carolina Museum of Art features everything from Renaissance to contemporary art.
 Admission is free into the permanent collection and park.
-NCMA is open Tuesday-Sunday from 10 am to 5 pm and Museum Park is open daily from dusk to dawn.
+NCMA’s East and West Building Galleries are open Wednesday-Sunday from 10 am to 5 pm.
+The Museum Park is open daily, including holidays, from dusk to dawn.

 JC Raulston Arboretum